lamhq/tech-notes/typescript/1-handbook/6-classes.md

 ### `private`

-`private` is like `protected`, but doesn’t allow access to the member even from subclasses:
+`private` is like `protected`, but doesn't allow access to the member even from subclasses:

 ```ts
 class Base {